-In 2017, EcoDistricts Certified was launched to spark a new generation of urban regeneration that recognizes that our industry needs to deepen its commitment to equity, resiliency, and climate action.
+In 2017, EcoDistricts Certified was launched to spark a new approach to urban regeneration that recognizes that our industry needs to deepen its commitment to equity, resiliency, and climate action.
 Guided by the EcoDistricts Protocol, neighborhoods pursuing EcoDistricts Certification commit to an inclusive and comprehensive equitable and sustainable development strategy to guide long-term investments.
-Each step along the EcoDistricts journey – from setting a vision to developing an inclusive governance team, to designing a comprehensive performance roadmap is verified to ensure rigor, transparency, and accountability.
+Each step along the EcoDistricts journey – from setting a vision, to developing an inclusive governance team, to designing a comprehensive performance roadmap is verified to ensure rigor, transparency, and accountability.

 Four years later after its launch, 18 projects in the US and Canada are pursuing Certification, with three achieving Certification to date.
 Each project is unique and represents a mix of typologies from neighborhoods with institutional anchors, to brownfield redevelopments to existing low-income communities struggling with disinvestment or the threat of gentrification.
 Hundreds of other communities are using the Protocol to guide a wide range of projects from small multi-block redevelopments to complex neighborhood revitalization efforts spanning hundreds of acres.